JonnySpruce/diffedit/diffedit.md

 ## Conclusion

 When working on this DiffEdit pipeline we set out to implement the techniques in the paper using our own custom pipeline.
-As you can see in the example above, we were able to acheive this with accurate mask generation and decent final image replacement.
-This shows that DiffEdit is a very powerful technique, and it was suprisingly easy to adapt an img2img pipeline to work with the DiffEdit technique.
+As you can see in the example above, we were able to achieve this with accurate mask generation and decent final image replacement.
+This shows that DiffEdit is a very powerful technique, and it was surprisingly easy to adapt an img2img pipeline to work with the DiffEdit technique.
 The ability to pass in just two different text prompts and have an accurate mask generated as a result was truly impressive.

 There is still more for us to explore with this technique, from tweaking the various parameters further to tune both the mask creation and the image generation, to further understanding what prompts give the best results.
 It would also be interesting to adapt this to work with Stable Diffusion 2 or SDXL and see how that affects both the mask creation and final image generation.

-TODO: maybe talk about google magic eraser?
+An interesting use case for the DiffEdit technique is something like Google's [Magic Eraser](https://blog.google/products/photos/magic-eraser-android-ios-google-one/), where it automatically creates a mask which highlights people in the background of an image, and then replaces those people with a continuation of the scenery rather than another object.
+It could be a fun extension task to try and adapt this pipeline to take in an image and try to remove people from the background automatically.

 Thanks for reading!
 If you liked this blog post and want to see the full notebook we used to write the code and generate all of the images (along with some bonus content), then [take a look at it on Kaggle](https://www.kaggle.com/code/jonnyspruce/diffedit/edit/run/153852675).